Wondering where to stop on a Port Elizabeth to Cape Town road trip? We’ve got you covered!

 - Closely located to Cape Town’s top attractions

-Final Thoughts on the Garden Route South Africa
+Final Thoughts on the Port Elizabeth to Cape Town Garden Route

 South Africa is a country with a wide range of landscapes, towns, and attractions on offer.
 Taking a road trip through the Garden Route allows you to experience many different points of interest, beautiful places, and fun things to do.